WizKids Minis Booster Sets Demystified

 Note on monetization: We do not earn any money from any of these links, nor do we have any financial relationship with any of the retailers at this time.
 Troll & Toad has sponsored videos on our YouTube channel in the past but is not currently an ongoing advertiser.

 Miniature Market — Tends to have the most stock of bricks and cases of older sets.
 Is usually a good benchmark for online pricing.
-Make sure to check their "The Drop" feature as case incentives and other WizKids miniatures show up there frequently.
+Make sure to check their "Daily Deal" as WizKids miniatures or booster boxes can show up there.

 CoolStuffInc — Tends to only have the most recent bricks and cases in stock.
 If you are part of their loyalty program, though, you may get good deals on singles and they offer 99 cent shipping for singles.